 Dairy milk is packed with 13 essential nutrients, including calcium, protein, vitamin D, phosphorus, and more.
 These nutrients are important for repairing bone and tissue as well as supporting growth and metabolism.
 They exist in dairy milk without variability or need for fortification, while plant-based milks tend to vary widely in their nutrient composition.

-For a nutrient breakdown of the vitamins and minerals in cow’s milk and plant-based milks, visit Know Your Milk.
+For a nutrient breakdown of the vitamins and minerals in cow’s milk and some of the most common plant-based milks, check out this handout: Know Your Milk.

 Effects on Human Health

 Current research shows that intake of milk and dairy products is associated with lower risk of childhood obesity, cardiovascular disease, and improved body composition.
 Dairy milk can also help to provide a high intake of calcium which is essential in supporting the build-up of bone mass during the different growth stages.
 This can help to prevent age-related bone loss, osteoporosis, and risk of fractures.
 Due to the high degree of variability in the nutrient composition of plant-based milks, it is important to educate oneself on the nutritional profiles of these alternatives compared to the nutrients contained in dairy milk.

 When comparing the prices of dairy milk to other plant-based milks, dairy milk is typically the most affordable.
 A half-gallon of dairy milk generally costs $2.89 compared to almond milk at $3.79, oat milk at $ 3.79, pea milk at $4.99, and vanilla soy milk at $4.39.